 You’re in charge.
 I have a variety of á la carte services and ‘all-in’ packages available depending on your needs.
 You’ll build a custom bundle of services after our initial meeting.
 You may change or add services as we go.
 We evaluate monthly and you may swap or stop services or go to á la carte rates anytime.

-Unlike an attorney, a mediator can assist multiple parties simultaneously in negotiation and agreement writing.
+Unlike an attorney, a mediator can assist multiple parties simultaneously.
 I do not advocate for any person, give advice or take sides.
 Rather than make decisions like a judge or arbitrator, I assist you in making your own agreements.

 Facilitative mediation follows a simple structure with a few rules of conduct.
 Each party has uninterrupted time to describe the situation from their perspective.
 I'll help you build an agenda and then explore solutions and negotiate each issue.
-When agreements are reached, I write them up for your use or filing.
+When agreements are reached, I write them up.

 Mediation is voluntary, so no one can be forced to attend, unless court ordered.
 I can help you propose mediation and will answer questions from anyone you invite.
 Once informed, most people see the benefits of participating and choose to attend.

-Arrangements can be made for out-of-town or confined family members to participate by phone or online.
+Virtual mediation is available.
+Arrangements can be made for out-of-town or confined participants to join by phone or video.
 I set up and manage this process, ensuring everyone has the opportunity to participate.

 Time and cost depend on the complexity of the issues to be addressed, the extent of documentation needed, and how prepared and productive the participants are.
 Mediation requires preparation time and at least one or two sessions.
-For example, I charge a $300 flat fee for an optional 90-minute introductory meeting which starts the process and results in an agenda for subsequent meetings.
-A simple 3-hour single-session mediation costs $675.
+For example, I charge a $350 flat fee for an optional 90-minute introductory meeting which starts the process and results in an agenda for subsequent meetings.
+A typical 3-hour single-session mediation costs $850.
 A common three-session mediation with document preparation can range from $2500 to $3,000.